-A 2019 book edited by Business Improvement Consultant, Stephen Yorkstone (Edinburgh Napier University), this is an excellent contribution that examines application of Lean thinking at a diverse range of higher education institutions, both in terms of age with universities as young as 50 and as old as 800 years represented, as well as in terms of location.
+Edited by Business Improvement Consultant, Stephen Yorkstone (Edinburgh Napier University), Global Lean for Higher Education is an excellent contribution that examines application of Lean thinking at a diverse range of higher education institutions, both in terms of age with universities as young as 50 and as old as 800 years represented, as well as in terms of location.
 A demonstration of how antithetical HE can feel to the implementation of practices derived from manufacturing, but how getting to grips with the idiosyncrasies of institutions can harness the best of their dynamism.
 Chapter 11 is our contribution and centres on the use of the strategic planning tool BOSCARD.

 In This Section: